People Help the People: Birdy version

-English musician Birdy released a cover version of the song, which was released on 28 October 2011 as a download in the United Kingdom.
+English musician Birdy released a cover version of the song, on 28 October 2011 as a download in the United Kingdom.
 In 2012, the song received attention in Australia when it was used in a trailer for a Neighbours storyline.

 Music video

-A music video to accompany the release of "People Help the People" was first released onto YouTube on 6 October 2011 at a total length of four minutes and eighteen seconds.
-It was shot in black and white, and it features Birdy walking through London.
-The video has amounted 100 million views as of June 2017.
+A music video to accompany the release of "People Help the People" was released on YouTube on 6 October 2011 with a total length of four minutes and eighteen seconds.
+It was shot in black and white, and features Birdy walking through London.
+The video had 237 million views as of April 2025.
 Another music video, released on YouTube 30 October 2012, was shot in France.
 It was directed by Florent Déchard.